MoarVM/MoarVM/docs/debug-server-protocol.md

 returned to suspended state again after the lookup has taken place.
 Note that breakpoints may be hit and will be fired during this operation.

+Named arguments require a "name" entry in the argument's map that gives a string.

     {
         "type": 36,
         "id": $id,